-A later NKDB report states that Kyo-hwa-so No. 8, located in the Sŭngho-ri area, held over 2,000 prisoners who worked in a nearby coal mine.
+A later NKDB report states that Kyo-hwa-so No. 8, located in the Sŭngho-ri area, held over 2,000 prisoners who worked in a nearby coal mine.10 agery and other sources, provide new information that permits a more detailed, albeit still incomplete, understanding of the organization and activities carried out at this camp to be presented.12 HRNK will continue to update this report as additional information becomes available.

-The Korea Institute for National Unification (KINU) locates "Kyohwa-so No. 8, Sŭngho-ri" within Hwanghae-bukto on the border of P'yŏngyang-si.
+The Korea Institute for National Unification (KINU) locates "Kyohwa-so No. 8, Sŭngho-ri" within Hwanghae-bukto on the border of P'yŏngyang-si.11

 These reports, unfortunately, were fragmentary and lacked specific location and organizational information.
-Interviews with former prisoners at the Sŭngho-ri Kyohwa-so No. 8 conducted by HRNK during September 2020 and April 2019, combined with satellite imagery and other sources, provide new information that permits a more detailed, albeit still incomplete, understanding of the organization and activities carried out at this camp to be presented.
-HRNK will continue to update this report as additional information becomes available.
+Interviews with former prisoners at the Sŭngho-ri Kyohwa-so No. 8 conducted by HRNK during September 2020 and April 2019, combined with satellite im-

 As with the analytical caution presented in previous HRNK reports, it is important to reiterate that North Korean officials, especially those within the Korean People's Army and the internal security organizations, clearly understand the importance of implementing camouflage, concealment, and deception (CCD) procedures to mask their operations and intentions.
-It would not be unreasonable to assume that they have done so with the Sŭngho-ri Kyohwa-so No. 8.
+It would not be unreasonable to assume that they have done so with the Sungho-ri Kyohwa-so No. 8.